QCrypt/website-2021/README.md

 hugo server
 ```

 5. When you are happy with the result, commit the changes to the master branch.
-The site is then automatically deployed to https://qcrypt2020.netlify.com/ .
+The site is then automatically deployed to https://qcrypt2020.netlify.com/ and accessible under https://2020.qcrypt.net .

 ## Customizing the theme